avalouev/MNIST_digits/README.md

 Tools and scripts to classify and evaluate classification performance on MNIST handwritten digits dataset.

 ## Random_Forest_on_MNIST_Digits.ipynb
-Analysis of MNIST digits using random forest (sklearn)
+Python notebook for analysis of MNIST digits using random forest (sklearn)